 Prague, Czech Republic – If you’re thinking about taking a leap and moving to Prague, hesitate no more: a new study has confirmed the appeal of the Czech capital and cemented its position among the best city in Europe for millennials.

-The survey, carried out by NimbleFins, analysed data for 24 European cities and compared the results in several categories, including employment prospects, cost of living & affordability, entertainment or health & safety issues.
+The survey, carried out by NimbleFins, analysed data for 24 European cities and compared the results in several categories, including employment prospects, cost of living and affordability, entertainment or health and safety issues.

-The Czech capital city ranked first in the “cost of living & affordability” category, tied with Zagreb in Croatia; it ranks respectively 5th and 7th for health & safety and employment prospects.
+The Czech capital city ranked first in the “cost of living and affordability” category, tied with Zagreb in Croatia; it ranks respectively 5th and 7th for health and safety and employment prospects.

 Prague only came at the 12th position in the “entertainment” section, dominated by cities – like Paris, Dublin and Athens – with the highest numbers of restaurants, cafés, bars, cinemas and parks, as well as the highest proportion of young people in the population.

-But Prague isn’t the only ideal destination for young millennials aspiring to live in Central Europe: Budapest (16th) and Warsaw (17th) also rank among the best European cities for millennials.
+But the Czech Republic isn’t the only ideal destination for young millennials aspiring to live in Central Europe: Budapest (16th) and Warsaw (17th) also rank among the best European cities for millennials.